rebeccahwa/cs3313-26S/syllabus.md

 **Grading:**
    * **20%: Class participation** The class participation grade will consist of the following:
-     * Discussion participation:  Students are expected to actively participate in lectures and lab by asking questions and engaging in discussion, as well as in online discussion through Piazza.
+     * Discussion participation:  Students are expected to actively participate in lectures and lab by asking questions and engaging in discussion, as well as the eight 15-minute-long one-on-one discussions with the instruction team.
 Your level of engagement will be reflected in the participation grade.
      * In-class quizzes: Quizzes will be held either during the lab or during the lecture session.
 Late arrival means you may miss the quiz - no extra time will be provided for those who arrive late.
 On average there will be a quiz scheduled approximately every week except during the weeks of the two exams and the first week of class.
      * Lab exercises:  There will be required in-class (group) exercises during the lab or lecture sessions.
 Participation in and submission of these exercises will count towards your participation grade.